-The Nikon Z9 (read our review) is Nikon’s most complex camera yet, with a gigantic menu and almost unlimited customization.
+The Nikon Z9 is Nikon’s most complex camera yet, with a gigantic menu and almost unlimited customization.
 If you just got the Z9, where do you even start?
-In this article, I will provide detailed information on what settings I personally use on the Nikon Z9 and explain how to set your camera optimally.
+In this article, I will provide detailed information on the camera settings I personally use on the Nikon Z9 and explain how to set your camera optimally.

 Of course, there were one perfect way to set the Nikon Z9, it wouldn’t have so many menu options in the first place.
 Chances are that the best settings for you won’t look exactly like mine.
 But this should at least give you a good starting point if you’re running through the Z9’s menu for the first time.
 I also tried to provide context behind any important decisions that I made.